 Registration and transcript holds are only removed when the account is paid in full.

 By filling out a verification of enrollment/tuition form.
 The form can also be found on the Marquette Central Web site under Forms-Academic.
 The request must be forwarded to Marquette Central.

 There are no payment plans available for the summer.
-Payment is due in full before the start of class(es).
-If payment is not made by the specified due date, the account will be assessed a 1 percent late fee on a monthly basis on the unpaid balance.
+Payment is due in full by the due date.

 No. Financial aid is term-specific, meaning fall term financial aid can only be used to pay fall term charges.

 Your payment is due to TMS by the fifth of each month.
 The payment will be sent to Marquette University and posted to your bursar account the Friday of the following week.